Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Optimal Walking Algorithm in Expectation

 In our setting the treasure is placed by an adversary.
-However, we can still study algorithms induced by assuming that it is placed in one of the vertices according to some known distribution and see how they measure up in our worst case setting.
-This approach is similar to \cite{bayes08}, which studies the closely related, yet much simpler problem of search on the line.
-Of course, the success of this scheme highly depends on the choice of the prior distribution we take.
+However, we can still study algorithms that assume that it is placed according to some known distribution, and see how they measure up in our worst case setting.
+A similar approach is used in \cite{bayes08}, which studies the related (but simpler) problem of search on the line.
+The success of this scheme highly depends on the choice of the prior distribution we take.

-To make our life easier, let us first assume that the structure of the tree is known to the algorithm.
-Also, we assume the treasure is placed in one of the leaves of the tree according to some known distribution $\theta$, and denote by $\adv$ the advice on the nodes we have already visited.
+Suppose first that the structure of the tree is known to the algorithm, and that the treasure is placed according to some known distribution $\theta$ supported on the leaves.
+Let $\adv$ denote the advice on the nodes we have already visited.
 Aiming to find the treasure as fast as possible, a possible greedy algorithm explores the vertex that, given the advice seen so far, has the highest probability of having the treasure in its subtree.